icedman/dash-animator/README.md

+# IMPORTANT!

+Development of this extension will be limited to bugs and essential/minimal features.
+Please use Dash2Dock Lite for Animated and Effects-ful Dock.

 # Dash Animator for Ubuntu

 This is a Gnome Shell extension that animates the Ubuntu Dock, or more precisely, the Dash-to-Dock extension.